ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction: Method

+Stage~I first performs multimodal candidate extraction on the input document to construct the initial shared state for later refinement.
+This stage takes the paired text and image as input, and outputs textual candidate vertices $V_T$, visual candidate vertices $V_I$, and auxiliary visual context $\mathcal{C}_I$.

-Given $D=(T,I)$, we initialize the MEHG by constructing a multimodal vertex inventory.
-On the text side, a dedicated seeding agent extracts candidate entity mentions from $T$ and creates textual vertices $V_T$, each anchored to an extractive surface span in $T$.
-On the image side, we employ a vision tool to (i) localize salient object regions as visual vertices $V_I$ (e.g., bounding boxes) and (ii) generate a compact natural-language description $\mathcal{C}_I$ that serves as a textual representation of the image for subsequent processing.
+On the text side, a seeding agent extracts candidate mentions from $T$ and instantiates textual vertices $V_T$, each grounded to an extractive surface span; repeated identical spans are deduplicated in the initial state.
+On the image side, an off-the-shelf vision tool proposes salient object regions as visual vertices $V_I$ and produces a compact natural language summary $\mathcal{C}_I$ for downstream reasoning.
+We then set $V^{(0)} = V_T \cup V_I$ and initialize the edge-free MEHG $H^{(0)}=(V^{(0)},E^{(0)})$ with $E^{(0)}=\emptyset$.

-We then merge both modalities into the initial vertex set $V^{(0)} = V_T \cup V_I$, yielding a edge-free hypergraph $H^{(0)}=(V^{(0)},\emptyset)$ together with $\mathcal{C}_I$.
-Stage~I is intentionally recall-oriented: it refrains from hypothesizing event structures or roles, and instead prepares a shared pool of grounded candidates for subsequent negotiation and binding.
+In Figure~\ref{fig:ECHO}, this stage creates textual vertices such as militants, weapons, vehicles, and Iraq, together with visual vertices such as vehicle.
+This stage is recall-oriented: it establishes a shared inventory of multimodal evidence while deferring event construction, relevance decisions, and role assignment to later stages.